Cultural Producers Programme

 be 18-30 years old

-be currently living in Newham
+be currently living within the London Borough of Newham

 have the right to live and work in the UK

-have some experience volunteering or working in any cultural or arts-related organisation
+have some experience volunteering or working in any cultural or arts-related organisation or project

 have the passion and drive to pursue a career in this field

-be available for all the above dates
+be available for all the programme dates (see section below)

-be able to commit to 2-3 full days per week during this period
+be able to commit to 3 full days per week during this period

-Introducing this year's Cultural Producers
+Introducing Cohort 2 Cultural Producers

 -